HeroicKatora/zosimos/docs/ideas.md

 it then feel free to make it and then to PR it.

 After a bunch of thought, it may be best to ship this as a separate binary target integrated with the editor and not in the main library component.
+This also comes with all caveats of host-side hooks *except* for the platform dependency.

 ## Similarity measures

 - <https://en.wikipedia.org/wiki/Structural_similarity>
-- Perceptual hashes
+- Perceptual hashes.
+These might even replace parts of the test suite.

 ## Edge detection